-We aim for your named midwife to be with you for the majority of your appointments in the antenatal period and to offer you support in the postnatal period and value the health benefits that building a trusting relationship can bring you and your family.
-You will be provided with a single point of contact telephone number and email address for your local community team at your first appointment, where you can contact your named midwife when she is working or another member of her team if she is not available.
+We aim for your named midwife to be with you for the majority of your appointments in the antenatal period and to offer you support in the postnatal period and value the health benefits that building a trusting relationship can bring to you and your family.
+You will be provided with a single point of contact email address for your local community team at your first appointment, where you can contact your named midwife when she is working or another member of her team if she is not available.

 Below is a list of our current midwifery teams.
 We are working really hard to increase our midwifery workforce and community accommodation to enable us to build more “continuity of carer” midwifery teams.
 These teams allow staff to care for you during your pregnancy, birth and postnatal period and are considered the best practice in midwifery care.